 A group of retailer defendants and a group of supplier defendants filed motions to dismiss; Defendant BCC Assets, LLC ("BCC") filed a separate motion to dismiss.
 See Dkt.
 Nos.
 100, 106, & 107, respectively.
 On November 12, 2019, the Court denied the suppliers' and BCC's motions in full, and denied the retailers' motion in part, dismissing only false advertising claims against the retailers.
 See Dkt.
 Nos.
 154-56.
 Discovery then commenced, and closed on March 11, 2022.
-Plaintiffs filed their class certification motion against those non-settling defendants on December 22, 2021, which followed a motion for default against defendant Mulvadi Corporation (Dkt.
-544) on November 23, 2021.
-Plaintiffs served reports from seven different experts on August 11, 2022.
-The remaining defendants served their rebuttal reports on September 22, 2022, and expert discovery will close on November 18, 2022.
+When Plaintiffs filed their class certification motion on December 22, 2021, three non-settling defendants remained - L&K Coffee Co., Mulvadi Corporation, and MNS, and Plaintiffs had also filed a motion for default against Mulvadi Corporation (Dkt.
+544).